carabina/MenuListKit/README.md

 In MenuListKit every cell is represented by a `MenuItem` object.
 The `MenuItem` class is a "model representation" of your cell.
 It contains all the information to configure the `UICollectionViewCell` view.

-Create your item class that inheritance from `MenuItem` and implement `ListDiffable` (from [IGListKit](https://instagram.github.io/IGListKit/iglistdiffable-and-equality.html)).
+Create your item class that inherits from `MenuItem` and implements `ListDiffable` (from [IGListKit](https://instagram.github.io/IGListKit/iglistdiffable-and-equality.html)).

-> Remember to write `import IGListKit` at the top
+> Remember to add `import IGListKit` at the top

 ```swift